shiftgig/petri-dish/README.md

 ## Usage
  1. Instatiate connections (**subject_source** and **subject_sink**) using your credentials and the [connector wrappers](https://github.com/sgrepo/petri-dish/blob/master/petri_dish/connectors.py).
  2. Instantiate a [distributor](https://github.com/sgrepo/petri-dish/blob/master/petri_dish/distributors.py).
 Distributors define the treatment group assignment logic.
-More info here (add link).
+More info below.
  3. Define the experiment stages and filters.
  4. Instantiate a Dish, with those connections, a distributor, stages and filters.